Updated: Sep 25

 Markita: It took about a year.
 I had the initial idea at the beginning of 2019.
 I also had my second daughter in April of that year, so between a toddler, being pregnant, and having a full-time job, I didn’t have a lot of extra time.
 Once I had my 2nd daughter, I started to make a lot more progress.
 The book also turned out to be the perfect project to keep me balanced during maternity leave.
 The illustrations took the longest by far.
 In fact, I “pre-published” a version of the book that was about half complete simply because I felt like I needed to have some version of a finished product at the end of 2019.
 I finished the rest of the illustrations and released the final version of the book in January 2020.

-AHA: Did you have any background or experience in writing?
+AHA: Did you have any background or experience in writing that contributed to your author success story?

 Markita: I don’t have any formal writing experience after high school.
 My last English class may have been a business writing class, since I have a background in business.
 So if emails and slide presentations count, that’s my background!